hatfullr/fluxcal/README.md

 ```
 ./flux_cal
 ```
-You can find a premade input file to test with in `<fluxcal-directory>/test/standard_check/test/fluxcal_0000.dat`.
+You can find a premade input file to test with in `<fluxcal-directory>/test/standard_check/original/fluxcal_0000.dat`.
+Do not move this file.